adap/flower/examples/quickstart-mlx/README.md

 _deployment_ mode without making changes to the code.
 If you are starting with Flower, we recommend you using the _simulation_ model as it requires fewer components to be launched manually.
-By default, `flwr run` will make use of the Simluation Engine.
+By default, `flwr run` will make use of the Simulation Engine.

 ### Run with the Simulation Engine